History and Annual Reports

 FINCIS is responsible for implementing international treaties on anti-doping, manipulation of sports competitions and spectator comfort and safety in Finland.
 FINCIS is responsible for the practical implementation in Finland of the Council of Europe's Anti-Doping Convention, the UNESCO International Convention Against Doping in Sport, the Council of Europe's Convention on Spectator Violence, and the Council of Europe's Convention on the Manipulation of Sports Competitions.

 FINCIS is a non-profit organisation which deals with sport ethics in Finland and collaborates with international organisations.
 The organisation receives funding from the Finnish Ministry of Education and Culture.
-FINCIS has five member organisations: The Finnish Olympic Committee, the Finnish Paralympic Committee, the Finnish Society of Sports Medicine, and the State of Finland, represented by the Ministry of Education and Culture.
+FINCIS has four member organisations: The Finnish Olympic Committee, the Finnish Paralympic Committee, the Finnish Society of Sports Medicine, and the State of Finland, represented by the Ministry of Education and Culture.